niklasbinder/niklasbinder/README.md

 ### Hi there 👋
 MSc Biology student deeply interested in the intersection of biology and data science.
 Specifically, I am focused on single-cell data analysis and its application in studying neurological disorders including cancer.
 I leverage bioinformatics tools and programming languages like Python and R for deep data analysis.
-My GitHub hosts my exploratory projects and research, all in the pursuit of harnessing the power of data to unravel the complexities of the brain.
-Looking forward to collaboration and contributing to open-source bioinformatics projects.

 <!--
 **niklasbinder/niklasbinder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.